sjmini/justgen/README.md

 ...
 ```

-By running the generated test programs, you can test JNI behaviors of JVM!
+By running the generated test programs, you can test JNI behaviors of JVM.
+If you change the content of <i>test/rule</i> file according to the targeted specification, the justgen will find the new unspecified cases.
+Enjoy!

 ## Artifact Evaluation
 ### With submitted VM Image